-The Mission of the Wisconsin Assistive Technology Initiative is to assist school districts and Birth to 3 programs in their responsibility to ensure that every child in Wisconsin who may need assistive technology (AT) has equal and timely access to appropriate assessment and the provision and implementation of needed AT devices and services.
-The goal is to improve the outcomes and results for children with disabilities birth to 21 through the use of assistive technology to access services, curriculum, and school and community activities.
-The project increases the capacity of early intervention agencies, school districts, and their partners to provide assistive technology by making training and technical assistance available throughout Wisconsin.
+The original mission of the Wisconsin Assistive Technology Initiative was to assist school districts and Birth to 3 programs in their responsibility to ensure that every child in Wisconsin who may need assistive technology (AT) had equal and timely access to appropriate assessment and the provision and implementation of needed AT devices and services.
+The goal was to improve the outcomes and results for children with disabilities birth to 21 through the use of assistive technology to access services, curriculum, and school and community activities.
+The project goal was to increase the capacity of early intervention agencies, school districts, and their partners to provide assistive technology by making training and technical assistance available throughout Wisconsin at no cost.

 Design of the Initiative

-The Wisconsin Assistive Technology Initiative has both state level services and regional services in each of the 12 Cooperative Education Service Agencies (CESAs).
-The state level has a Lending Library of assistive technology items that is open to all school districts and Birth to 3 programs throughout the state.
-Additional activities carried out at the state level include providing support and leadership to the twelve regional consultants, providing specialized competency-based training, developing new resource guides or other materials for use by school personnel and parents, and arranging special buys of assistive technology products at reduced prices.
+The Wisconsin Assistive Technology Initiative had both state level services and regional services in each of the 12 Cooperative Education Service Agencies (CESAs).
+The state level had a Lending Library of assistive technology items that was open to all school districts and Birth to 3 programs throughout the state.
+Additional activities carried out at the state level included providing support and leadership to the twelve regional consultants, providing specialized competency-based training, developing new resource guides or other materials for use by school personnel and parents, and arranging special buys of assistive technology products at reduced prices.

-In each CESA the Assistive Technology Consultant works with staff from the constituent school districts to help them develop and improve their AT services.
-The AT Consultants in each CESA provide training, technical assistance and support to all who are striving to increase their capacity to provide effective, efficient AT services.
-They also have smaller lending libraries of AT available to their school districts and Birth to 3 programs.
+In each CESA the Assistive Technology Consultant worked with staff from the constituent school districts to help them develop and improve their AT services.
+The AT Consultants in each CESA provided training, technical assistance and support to all who were striving to increase their capacity to provide effective, efficient AT services.
+Many CESAs also had smaller lending libraries of AT available to their school districts and Birth to 3 programs.